The week is ending the way it started – with lots of confusion about the policy that resulted in separating immigrant children from their parents.

 The short answer is: It’s too early to tell.

-So far, the administration has not provided details on how it plans to unite the children separated from their families.
+So far, the administration has not provided details on how it plans to unite the at least 2,300 children separated from their families.

 Those separated children have been designated as “unaccompanied alien children” and are in facilities or foster homes spread across states far from the US-Mexico border, including Michigan, New York, South Carolina and more.